omosola/wit_lights_tutorial/README.md

 ...
 ```

-To get the ip address of the Hue Bridge, visit www.meethue.com/api/nupnp.

 In `routes/api.js` make a route to accept a `PUT` request from the client side and send a `PUT` request to the lights.

 ```javascript